aqmeraamir/digit-recogniser/README.md

  The program consists of several other features as well, which help analyse and use the data effectively, such as:
 - Method to save updated weights & biases using the pickle library.
-- Easily scalable, and will work with any number of neurons in each layer
+- Uses layer & neuron classes so it is easily scalable, and will work with any number of neurons in each layer.
 - User interface

+img src="https://github.com/aqmeraamir/digit-recognising-neural-network/blob/main/images/user_interface.png" alt="User Interface" style="width:500px; height:300px;">